BirchKwok/lynsedb/README.md

-    MinVectorDB remote server at http://localhost:7637 does not exist.
+    Convergence remote server at http://localhost:7637 does not exist.